-Take your printed image and cut it to the dimensions of your piece of wood.
+Take your printed image and cut it to the dimensions of the wood.

-Then apply a thick layer of Mod Podge to the image and place it face-down on the piece of wood.
+Then apply a thick layer of Mod Podge to the print and place it face-down on the surface.

-Apply pressure to the back of the image firmly, smoothing out wrinkles and air bubbles.
-Let the image dry completely.
+Apply pressure to the back of the picture, smoothing out wrinkles and air bubbles.
+Let it dry completely.

-I usually leave the image to dry for 24 hours.
+I usually let it dry for 24 hours.

 After the Mod Podge has completely dried, it’s time to reveal your work of art!

-Take a damp cloth or sponge and start rubbing at the paper gently to expose your transferred image.
+Take a damp cloth or sponge and start rubbing at the paper gently to expose your transferred photograph.

-And here we have our final image.
-Looks great.
+And here we have our final artwork!
 All we need is a little wiping after the image has completely dried out.